Discrete and continuous symmetries in monotone Floer theory: The main family of examples

-There are two important points to take from this discussion.
-The first is that each page is generated as a ring by elements of degree at most $2N-3$, so the same is true of $H^*(\PSU(N-1); \Z)$.
-The second is that if $p$ is a prime not dividing $N-1$ then in characteristic $p$ the class $b$ is hit by the $\ssE{2}$ differential, from which we see that
+Each page is therefore generated as a ring by elements of degree at most $2N-3$ (specifically by $b$ and whichever classes $a_{2j-1}$ that have survived), so the same is true of $H^*(\PSU(N-1); \Z)$.
+Passing to a field of characteristic coprime to $N-1$, the class $b$ is hit by the $\ssE{2}$ differential, so $a_1$ and $b$ die but all other classes survive to the limit, giving the dimension equality. \end{proof}